microsoft/pyright/docs/configuration.md

 **verboseOutput** [boolean]: Specifies whether output logs should be verbose.
 This is useful when diagnosing certain problems like import resolution issues.

+**extraPaths** [array of strings, optional]: Additional search paths that will be used when searching for modules imported by files.

 **pythonVersion** [string, optional]: Specifies the version of Python that will be used to execute the source code.
 The version should be specified as a string in the format "M.m" where M is the major version and m is the minor (e.g. `"3.0"` or `"3.6"`).
 If a version is provided, pyright will generate errors if the source code makes use of language features that are not supported in that version.
 It will also tailor its use of type stub files, which conditionalizes type definitions based on the version.
 If no version is specified, pyright will use the version of the current python interpreter, if one is present.

 **pythonPlatform** [string, optional]: Specifies the target platform that will be used to execute the source code.
 Should be one of `"Windows"`, `"Darwin"` or `"Linux"`.
 If specified, pyright will tailor its use of type stub files, which conditionalize type definitions based on the platform.
 If no platform is specified, pyright will use the current platform.